shakibaam/wildclaims/Generation/README.md

 1. **Explode User Utterances**
    - Reads the input conversation CSV.
    - Creates a new row for every **user utterance**, preserving context, preceding system/agent utterances, and original metadata.
-   - Saves the result as `exploded.csv` in the output directory.

 2. **Batch Request Creation**
    - Generates a JSONL file (`batch_requests.jsonl`) for the OpenAI Batch API.